-The film is a dark satire, made in the exaggerated style of caricature.
-It includes a dramatic scene with President Trump dressed in the uniforms of some of history’s most iconic dictatorial rulers.
+The film, which was released in 2018, is a dark satire made in the exaggerated style of caricature.
+It includes a dramatic scene with former president Trump dressed in the uniforms of some of history’s most iconic dictatorial rulers.
 The comparisons are symbolic and are not to be taken literally.
 They serve as a warning, to look at history for guidance when confronted with a president who exhibits authoritarian behavior.

 After about a year filming in the basement, where our animation stage is set up, my husband Rob Goldsborough and I are thrilled to share the fruits of our labor!
 It’s the first large joint artistic/technical venture we’ve undertaken in almost 40 years together.
 We used stop-motion animation to create the narrative, spending countless hours manipulating and photographing the characters and props so that they appear to move on their own when the series of frames is played in fast sequence.
 After the filming and editing was complete, we commissioned Cape Cod based Stellwagen Symphonette to write and produce the musical score and sound effects.
 So, we can truly say that Liberty and Justice is a home grown effort!

 I hope that you enjoy the movie!
 It can also be viewed and readily shared on YouTube here.